Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 recognised "Daisy".
 Burman flag

-built on site of ruins of last
+Theatre built on site of ruins of last

-year with 6 latrines over the
+year. with 6 [[latrines?]] over the

 river.
 Men took everything in

 silence.
-Natives interested & established
+Natives returned & established

-stalls outside the theatre
+stalls outside the theatre.

-11 WEDNESDAY 315-50
+11 WEDNESDAY

 A few showers.